Nonexistence of semiorthogonal decompositions and sections of the canonical bundle: More results for surfaces

+In this section we closely investigate the non-existence of SOD for minimal projective surfaces.
+For $\kappa = 0$, we completely understand when and only when there is a non-trivial SOD.
+For $\kappa = 1$, we have a rather satisfactory answer that there is no SOD if $ p _{ g } > 0 $.
+For $\kappa = 2$, we show the non-existence of SOD under strong assumptions.
+The assumption seems to be a technical one, and it remains to be a future task to get rid of it.

-We consider smooth projective minimal surfaces with non-negative Kodaira dimensions and establish as many non-existence results for SODs as possible.
-Readers can refer to \cite{MR986969} for notions of surfaces in positive characteristics such as quasi-bielliptic surfaces, non-classical Enriques surfaces, quasi-elliptic fibrations and wild fibers.
+Readers can refer to \cite{MR986969} for various notions for surfaces in positive characteristics, such as non-classical Enriques surfaces, quasi-elliptic fibrations, wild fibers, and quasi-bielliptic surfaces.
+The following result plays a central role for the cases $ \kappa = 0, 1 $.